Kona Ironman 2024: A Comprehensive Guide

 Training for the Big Day

-• Swimming: Open-water practice is essential.
-Athletes work on improving their stroke efficiency and breathing techniques.
+- Swimming: Open-water practice is essential.
+Work on stroke efficiency and breathing techniques, because pool fitness alone won’t prepare you for Kailua Bay.

-• Strength and Flexibility: Many incorporate gym work and yoga to prevent injuries and improve performance.
+- Strength and Flexibility: Gym work and yoga prevent injuries and improve overall performance.
+Don’t skip this.

 Nutritional Strategies